DadiAnas/Active_CDC_SQL_Server/README.md

 # Activating Change Data Capture (CDC)

-This guide provides steps to activate Change Data Capture (CDC) on SQL Server, Oracle, and PostgreSQL.
+This guide provides steps to activate Change Data Capture (CDC) on SQL Server, Oracle, PostgreSQL, and MySQL.

 ## Prerequisites
 Activating Change Data Capture (CDC) or similar features in databases often requires certain prerequisites to be met.
 Here are the general prerequisites for SQL Server, Oracle, and PostgreSQL:

-### SQL Server:
+### SQL Server Prerequisites:

 1. **Edition**: CDC is available only in the Enterprise, Developer, and Evaluation editions of SQL Server.